canonical/open-documentation-academy/website/docs/howto/ai-guide.md

-# Using AI in the Open Documentation Academy
+# Using AI for CODA tasks
 Canonical’s Open Documentation Academy (CODA) is a place for people to discover open source through documentation contributions.
 This guide explains how we think about Artificial Intelligence (AI) in the context of CODA contributions and how you can use AI tools as a contributor.

 ## Why it matters

 AI tools – Large Language Models (LLMs), code generators, grammar assistants – are now part of many people's everyday life.
 We don't ask you to put them aside when you contribute to CODA, but we do ask you to think carefully about how you use them.

 CODA exists because open source should be an opportunity to learn and collaborate with others.
-When you contribute to a CODA issue, **the main priority should be your learning and growth**, not simply completing the contribution itself.
+When you contribute to a CODA issue, the main priority should be your learning and growth, not simply completing the contribution itself.
 The aim is to build skills, gain confidence, and become part of a community.
 AI can support that process, but it should not replace the experience of learning through contributions.

-**We want your contributions to be something you are proud of**.
+We want your contributions to be something you are proud of.
 Not because they are perfect but because they are yours.

 ## How to use AI in CODA